robmoore-i/ci-build-simulator/README.md

 ### Gradle plugin: Jenkins

-Configures a Gradle task which creates a Jenkins job for a simulation.

-For example, running
+Configures Gradle tasks for managing simulation jobs on Jenkins.

-`./gradlew :sleeper:createSimulationJob -Pbranch=simulation/1 -Purl=http://13.229.56.106:8080 -Puser=jenkins -Ppassword=secret`
+Running `./gradlew :sleeper:createSimulationJob -Pbranch=simulation/1 -Purl=http://13.229.56.106:8080 -Puser=jenkins -Ppassword=secret`
 will log into the Jenkins instance running at `http://13.229.56.106:8080` using the username `jenkins` and the password `secret`, and create a simulation job for the git branch `simulation/1`.
-Note that this means the branch `simulation/1` needs to be pushed to GitHub, otherwise Jenkins won't be able to see it.
+It also creates the branch remotely if it doesn't already exist.

+Running `./gradlew :sleeper:deleteSimulationJob -Pbranch=simulation/1 -Purl=http://13.229.56.106:8080 -Puser=jenkins -Ppassword=secret`
+will use the same mechanism to delete the simulation job for this branch.

 Simulations are Jenkins jobs with stages defined in the predefined, shared [Jenkinsfile](buildSrc/src/main/resources/Jenkinsfile.groovy).
-In short, these jobs run the build, run the development simulation Gradle task, and finish by triggering another build if needed.
+In short, these Jenkins jobs will run the build, run the development simulation Gradle task, and finish by triggering another build if needed.

 #### Assumptions made by the plugin